 This Powerpoint training file shows the 5-Why approach with an example that everyone can understand (download here).

-After receiving this training, team members will understand the differences between symptoms and root causes, and will a technique and mindset to identify root causes using 5-Why.
+After receiving this training, team members will understand the differences between symptoms and root causes, along with a structured approach for arriving at root causes..

 This first slide provides an introduction and gives credit to 5-Why founder Sakichi Toyoda.
 Bullet #1 is the most important: the goal here is to change with way we think about problems, taking our focus off symptoms and finding root causes.